Provable Reward-Agnostic Preference-Based Reinforcement Learning: Introduction

-Despite the promising applications of RLHF in various areas, there are only a few provably efficient algorithms (also known as PAC RL) for this purpose \citep{pacchiano2021dueling,chen2022human}.
-These algorithms iterate through the following processes: collecting new trajectories from the environment, obtaining human feedback on the trajectories, and learning hidden reward functions from the human feedback.
-However, this approach can be slow and expensive in practice as it requires humans in the loop of learning process, which is not as easy as it may sound.
-Putting human in the loop of the entire learning process typically means that we need human involved in the loop of hyperparameter tuning and model selection as well.
-For example, interactive decision-making algorithms such as DAgger \citep{ross2011reduction} that put human in the loop of training can become impractical when the expert is human, which has been observed in prior works \citep{ross2013learning,7487167} when applying DAgger to some real-world robotics applications.
-In contrast, in InstructGPT \citep{ouyang2022training}, the majority of preference data are collected by crowdsourcing prompts from the entire world and the supervised policies, therefore most of the human labeling process does not depend on the training steps afterward.
+Despite the promising applications of PbRL in various areas, there are only a few provably efficient algorithms (also known as PAC RL) for this purpose \citep{pacchiano2021dueling,chen2022human}.
+These algorithms {focus on regret minimization and} iterate through the following processes: collecting new trajectories from the environment, obtaining human feedback on the trajectories, and learning hidden reward functions {as well as the dynamic model} from the human feedback.
+However, this approach can be slow and expensive in practice as it requires humans in {every iteration of dynamic model selection process, which is not as easy as it may sound.} For example, interactive decision-making algorithms that put human in the loop of {model learning process} such as DAgger \citep{ross2011reduction} can become impractical when applied to some real-world robotics applications, as has been observed in prior works \citep{ross2013learning,7487167}.
+In contrast, in practical PbRL applications like InstructGPT \citep{ouyang2022training} and PEBBLE \citep{lee2021pebble}, the majority of preference data are collected by crowdsourcing prompts from the entire world and the supervised or heuristic policies, therefore most of the human labeling process does not depend on the training steps afterward.
 Another line of work \citep{zhu2023principled} focuses on purely offline RL algorithms to learn a near-optimal policy from offline trajectories with good coverage (e.g., offline data that covers some high-quality policies' traces).
-Nevertheless, it does not address the question of how to obtain such high-quality offline data a priori \citep{chen2019information}.
+Nevertheless, it is unclear how to obtain such high-quality offline data a priori \citep{chen2019information}.